 While health and safety legislation has led to a fall in the rate of accidents, we are committed to delivering all our activities as safely as possible, and we continuously work to reduce risks to the lowest possible level.

 Behavioural safety training persuades people to work safely not because of ‘the rules’, but because they think about what might happen if they take risks.
 It also encourages them to look out for their colleagues and to share any concerns they may have.

 We launched Be Safe by Choice in 2012 with training for all directors and senior staff.
 Then we trained a number of key influencers – people who are the ‘eyes and ears’ of safety in the workplace.
 These workforce safety champions attend a three-day training course, which gives them the skills to observe, engage and coach their colleagues.
-All staff are sent regular safety briefings to keep them aware of safety, and people who take safety seriously are thanked and rewarded.

 Be Safe rules

 Everyone must take responsibility for their own safety and for that of their colleagues.
 We require all staff to follow four simple rules.
 We believe they will allow us to reduce accidents to the lowest possible level.

 - Be fit for work.
 (Come to work rested and alert; make sure you are trained for the job; have the right PPE for the task; declare any medical conditions which may affect your work.)

 - Get a brief before you start work.
 (Make sure you understand what you are going to do and how; have the right tools and permit; ask if you are not sure about anything.)

 - Report anything unsafe.
 (However big or small it is, report any act or condition that you think is unsafe (or could be better); put it right if you can; tell your supervisor so we can learn from it.)